rust-lang/rust/src/doc/rustc-dev-guide/src/tests/adding.md

 [`src/test/ui`]: https://github.com/rust-lang/rust/tree/master/src/test/ui/

-For regression tests – basically, some random snippet of code that came in from the internet – we often just name the test after the issue.
-For example, `src/test/ui/issue-12345.rs`.
-If possible, though, it is better if you can put the test into a directory that helps identify what piece of code is being tested here (e.g., `borrowck/issue-12345.rs` is much better), or perhaps give it a more meaningful name.
+For regression tests – basically, some random snippet of code that came in from the internet – we often name the test after the issue plus a short description.
+Ideally, the test should be added to a directory that helps identify what piece of code is being tested here (e.g., `src/test/ui/borrowck/issue-54597-reject-move-out-of-borrow-via-pat.rs`) If you've tried and cannot find a more relevant place, the test may be added to `src/test/ui/issues/`.
 Still, **do include the issue number somewhere**.

 When writing a new feature, **create a subdirectory to store your tests**.
 For example, if you are implementing RFC 1234 ("Widgets"),